umbraco/UmbracoDocs/Umbraco-Headless/API-Documentation/api/relation/index.md

 ## Get by relation type alias

-Get a list of relations by their relation type alias.
+Get a list of relations by their Relation Type alias.

 **URL**: `/relation/{alias}`